 Studies also show that consuming foods high in vitamins B-2, B-6, B-12, C and E can help hydrate your skin and repair sun damage.
 Such vitamin-rich foods include citrus fruit, nuts, whole grains, broccoli, sunflower seeds, egg yolks and milk.

-For more information on how diet affects your skin's moisture, check out the links on the next page.
+For more information on how diet affects your skin's moisture, check out the links below.